tjmahr/dissertation/docs/14-aim1-familiar-word-recognition.md

 growth curves from 1,000 hypothetical, unobserved participants.
 The simulated dataset showed increasing looking probability and decreasing variability with each year of the study.
-These simulations confirmed the hypothesis that variability would be diminish as children converge on a mature level of performance on this task.
+These simulations confirmed the hypothesis that variability would diminish as children began to demonstrate a mature degree of performance for this task.